Frequently Asked Questions

 Q: How soon will I be notified of whether or not we are invited to submit a full proposal?

 A: Once you complete and submit your initial application, you will be notified approximately 4 weeks after the deadline date of whether or not your organization is invited to submit a full proposal.
-For example, organizations submitting initial applications on or before the February 1 deadline will be notified by early March regarding their Stage 1 status.

 Q: What is your full proposal review process for Strategic Grants?